OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 * [Additional resources](#additional-resources)

 ## Overview

+ >  Add-ins that utilize the **ItemSend** event type can't be listed in the Office Store and need to be installed by an administrator.
+For more information, see the [Guidelines and restrictions](#guidelines) section in this article.

 You can use the Outlook add-in events to handle, check or block user actions when something of interest occurs.
 Events  provide ways to: